Dear Friends and Families,

 That advocacy was the start of a very long journey to obtain funding from the state of New Jersey in 2004 to establish the nation’s first Center of Excellence for Tourette Syndrome.

-NJCTS is now beginning the celebration of our fifteenth anniversary of excellence in bringing support, services and groundbreaking research to the TS community.
+NJCTS is celebrating our fifteenth anniversary of excellence in bringing support, services and groundbreaking research to the TS community.
 Over the next months we will share with you faces, names, accomplishments and stories that have led NJCTS to become a model, not just for the Tourette Syndrome community, but for other disorders as well.

-It has been an honor to make a difference in so many lives and I ask you to please consider a generous donation to NJCTS this holiday season to help us continue to change lives and change minds.
+It has been an honor to make a difference in so many lives and I ask you to please consider a generous donation to NJCTS to help us continue to change lives and change minds.

 With my sincere gratitude,